-Copies of all health and safety documents are given to leadership team members and available for all participants on our website and as part of the training materials delivered through the portal.
+Contingency plans are delivered to the leadership team during a health and safety session before the beginning of the season.
+Copies of all health and safety documents are also given to leadership team members and available for all participants on our website.